EloyEspinosa/Weather.NET/README.md

 # Weather.NET
-A simple library that uses OpenWeather API to get the weather of different places and cities.
+A simple library that uses OpenWeatherMap API to get the weather of different places and cities.